Treatment and support for frontotemporal dementia

-There is currently no cure for frontotemporal dementia (FTD) and the progression of the disease cannot be slowed.
-However there are many ways to help a person with FTD live well.
+There is currently no cure for frontotemporal dementia (FTD) and its progression cannot be slowed down by medicines.
+However there are many ways to help a person with FTD live with a diagnosis.

 - Frontotemporal dementia (FTD)